ringcentral/ringcentral-add-in-framework-js/Example.md

 During the setup, let's fill `Authorization callback URL` with `https://xxxxxxxx.ngrok.io/oauth-callback` (or go with a temporary one and update it after we do `npm run ngrok` and get our real server address). `Homepage URL` isn't important, you can fill in a dummy url.

 Note: `Authorization callback URL` is the auth-callback endpoint on our server.
-It is registered under your Github app for creating a callback carring access code (NOT access token.) to our server when user authorization is finished.
+It is registered under your Github app for creating a callback carrying access code (NOT access token.) to our server when user authorization is finished.
 The access code will then be exchanged for access token.

+Do `cp .env.sample .env`

 After the setup, we'll get `Client ID` and `Client Secret`.
 Let's copy them over to `.env` on `GITHUB_CLIENT_ID` and `GITHUB_CLIENT_SECRET`.